 Tonight, visit a local Swiss family for a Home-Hosted Dinner.
 Always a memorable experience, these evenings provide you with an opportunity to visit a typical home and sample home-cooked food of the region.
 Your Swiss hosts will be delighted to tell you about their culture, and introduce you to family traditions and foods.

 This morning you will discover Swiss bucolic life during an exclusive Discovery Series event.
 A local family will welcome you to their farm in the Brienzerland countryside, one of the most traditional areas in central Switzerland.
-In the surrounding pastures, where cow graze in the high green meadows, you will get an insight of the everyday life of a real Swiss farmer.
+In the surrounding pastures, where cow graze in the high green meadows, you will gain insight into the everyday life of a real Swiss farmer.
 Your hosts will also offer you a taste of local cheese.

 Afterwards, return to Interlaken and enjoy the rest of the day at leisure.
 You may want to discover the nearby village of Thun, located at the lower end of Lake Thun and the gate to the Bernese Oberland.
 Discover this charming village with its castle in the center of the Old Town that dates back to the 12th century.